wheaton5/souporcell/README.md

 ## Easy Installation (Linux) (recommended)

-Download singularity image (1.3gb) (singularity is similar to docker but safe for clusters) Google drive makes it annoyingly difficult to download via the terminal.
-The following command will download and name souporcell.sif (singularity image file) to your current directory.
+Download singularity image (1.3gb) (singularity is similar to docker but safe for clusters)
 ```
 singularity pull shub://wheaton5/souporcell
 ```